MellowMarsh/Maps-React/README.md

 # Maps

-## In
+## Overview

 * Google Maps
 * FourSquare
-* Font Awesome for the hamburger icon
+* Font Awesome
 * React Material-UI for the Drawer
 * google-maps-react for primary map display

 ## Features
-This is a list of Mcdonald's cafe in the Killeen, Tx.
+This is a list of Mcdonald's cafe in the Killeen, Tx area.
 These locations display as markers on the map.
-Clicking a marker displays an info box containing the name of the McDonald's, a link to its web site (if avaialble), and a picture from FourSquare related to the McDonalds (if available).
-Clicking the hamburger button on the left of the screen opens a drawer with a list of the venues and a text box at the top.
-Typing into the box filter the list of restaurants accordingly.
-Clicking a restaurant in the list closes the drawer and activates the marker on the map as if it had been clicked.
-Clicking anywhere outside the drawer closes the drawer.
-Clicking anywhere on the map closes any active info display.
+Click a marker to see website information and location.
+Click on the hamburger button to see the list of McDondald's cafe.

 ## Setup:
-* Clone this repo from https://github.com/MellowMarsh/Maps
 * Run `npm install`
 * Run `npm start`
+* Open folder in your favorite code editor and use yarn start to open map in http://localhost:3000/

 Note that the default service worker is used in this app (bootstrapped with create-react-app) and so only works in production build.

-## Tools Used:
+## Tools Used and Attributions:
 Ryan Waite walkthrough:
 https://youtu.be/acJHkd6K5kI
 Doug Brown Webinar: